pputtaswamy07/React-NodeJS/README.md

-# PJ's Café Application
+# React Café Application
-Welcome to the PJ's Café application repository!
-This project is an ongoing effort to create a robust and user-friendly web application for managing various aspects of PJ's Café, including viewing the menu, placing orders, making reservations, and submitting reviews.
+Welcome to the React Café application repository!
+This project is a modern and interactive web application built with React and Material UI, allowing users to order food and make reservations conveniently.
+The project aims to provide a seamless user experience for customers looking to explore the cafe's menu, place orders, and reserve tables.

 ## Table of Contents
 - [About](#about)